jtorral/patroniTraining/README.md

 It includes the Rocky 9 operating system as its base and contains additional packages and tools necessary for complex database administration tasks, debugging, and advanced Patroni features (like pgBackRest integration, though we won't fully configure it yet).
 This robust foundation ensures that all necessary utilities for managing Patroni and Postgres are readily available throughout the training, simplifying the environment setup and allowing us to focus on the cluster's high-availability logic.

-## Simplifying Deployment with genDeploy
+## Simplifying deployment with genDeploy

 To make the environment setup smoother, the cloned repository includes a helper script called genDeploy